nanomosfet/custom-portfolio/README.md

-# custom-react-pipeline
+# Customizable portfolio

-Basic Prod and Dev build pipeline for react
+Node version : 8

+Provides a way for someone to update their portfolio page.
+Pretty much like squarespace or adobe portfolio.

+Built with React for the front end and express for the backend.

 ## Includes:

-1. Webpack configed to used for bundling an exported library
-2. Start up script for dev `npm run watch`
-3. Start up script for prod `npm run build`
-4. Configured to use SASS
-5. Can import small image files for url encoding
+1. Webpack - Javascript bundler
+2. Babel 6
+3. configured eslint.
+4. more

 ## Initialize